MugnixCoding/VRZombie/README.md

 You need to keep shooting the monster util time's up

 Grab the gun, load the magzine, cock the gun, and pull the trigger

+I delope this project with HTC Vive and SteamVR

 GamePlay Vidio
 https://youtu.be/PlkZ5UP-hbU